 The department is developing a centralised mechanism for industry groups, research bodies, state and territory governments and other organisations to collaboratively develop and drive successful agricultural traceability initiatives.

-The Hub will support the coalition of stakeholders to be connected and to stay aligned with each other.
+The Hub will support the Alliance to be connected and stay aligned with each other.

 It will help dissolve barriers, so all parties can share in the building, the operating, and the outcomes of an interoperable world-class traceability ecosystem along all supply chains.